 There's a reason it's called the Paradise Coast and the setting is perfect for romantic getaways in Naples, Florida.
 Think sunset champagne toasts, a massage for two and secluded island beaches.

-When on a Naples getaway, you can't help but feel a blush of romance with those swaying palms and shell-strewn white-sand beaches always in the background.
-The Travel Channel has called Naples America's Best All-Around Beach and Condé Nast Traveler magazine has put us in their top 20.
+In Naples, you can't help but feel a blush of romance with those swaying palms and shell-strewn white-sand beaches always in the background.
+The Travel Channel has called Naples America's Best All-Around Beach and Condé Nast Traveler magazine has put Naples in their top 20.
 It's even been anointed by the ultimate authority, Stephen Leatherman: "Dr. Beach" himself.

 Beaches ranges from secluded coves to the wide stretches of white sand.
 Some beaches are steps away from glittering hotels and chic shopping districts, while others can be discovered only by boat.